Margaret River’s Best Breweries And Distilleries

 West Winds Discovery Centre

-As if you didn't already have enough things to get to in Margaret River, the legends behind West Winds—aka Australia's most awarded gin distiller—have opened a massive multi-purpose space in Cowaramup.
-The space features a distillery, tasting room and tavern, with plenty of room inside the chic Industrial-style warehouse and out in the breezy courtyard to enjoy.
+As if you didn't already have enough things to get to in Margaret River, the legends behind West Winds—aka one of Australia's most awarded gin distillers—have a massive multi-purpose space in Cowaramup.
+The space features a distillery, tasting room and tavern, with plenty of room inside the chic industrial-style warehouse and out in the breezy courtyard to enjoy.
 Plus, they've even repurposed an old fishing boat, turning it into a cool outdoor play space for anyone bringing little punters along.
 On the premises, you'll also find the brand's laboratory, production facility, cellar door, restaurant and cocktail/wine bar.

 Need more inspo?
 Check out: